-Paying a visit to this intriguing center, the Victoria Falls Crocodile Farm, is really worth it – the ability to get up close and personal with this prehistoric animal is something that is not possible in the wild.
+Paying a visit to The Victoria Falls Crocodile Farm is really worth it.
+This intriguing center gives you the ability to get up close and personal with this prehistoric animal.

 The farm is suitable for children and adults, who both find enjoyment and fascination viewing the crocodiles in their natural habitat and at varying stages of development.